pzz93/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently completing my Ph.D. at Nanyang Technological University in the Division of Banking and Finance, under the supervision of Prof. [Xin Chang](https://personal.ntu.edu.sg/changxin/) and Assoc Prof. [Byoung-Hyoun Hwang](https://www.bhwang.com/).
-I confidently expect to graduate by May 2023.
+I confidently expect to graduate by April 2023.
 I am especially interested in investigating information embedded in unstructured financial data to find out what affects market participants’ decisions and behaviors.
 {style="text-align: justify;"}